bradleyrp/factory/specs/slurm-docker/README.md

 <a id="ldap-interface"></a>
 ## LDAP Connections [2020.09.04]

+In the instructions above we are tracking `marcc-hpc/portal` which has the following LDAP connections.

 ### Connect Coldfront to LDAP

-In order to search for users in the LDAP database from coldfront, you must make the following changes to the config, which is not currently tracked on git because it might contain secrets later.
+In order to search for users in the LDAP database from coldfront, you must make the following changes to the config.
+Note that we have folded these changes into the private repository which tracks the portal development for our site.

 ~~~
 diff coldfront/config/local_settings.py.sample coldfront/config/local_settings.py